 My mother is an inspiration.
 She is the most positive person I know.
 She sees the absolute best in everyone.
-You could say she’s one of life’s innocents, but she’s simply compassionate.
+You could say she’s one of life’s innocents, but she’s merely compassionate.
 She has so much empathy that she can only ever presume everyone means well.
 Even the bad guys.

 Because of this, she’s extraordinarily happy.
 She has no drama in her life, just plenty of happy times.
 Sure, she occasionally gets down about how some people are.
 But she soon talks herself out of it and finds the positive aspect.

 I try and follow in her footsteps and look for the best in everyone.
-It really helps when I’m faced with difficult people or situations.
+It helps when I’m faced with difficult people or situations.

 Oh, the dramas we can make up in our heads!
 That person didn’t say hello to me in the street!
 What did I say?
 Did I do something wrong?
 Have people been talking about me behind my back?
 Stop.
 Assumptions are just that — assumptions.
-You’ll waste time and energy assuming what’s happening with other people, so save yourself the hassle and let those thoughts go.
+You’ll waste time and energy, assuming what’s happening with other people, so save yourself the hassle and let those thoughts go.
 It’s not easy, but it’s a habit you can adopt.

 Next time you find yourself wondering about something or someone, give yourself a break.
 It’s a waste of your precious life.

 Is there a local charity or organisation where you can volunteer some spare time to help?
-There are so many lonely, elderly people out there who would benefit enormously from someone to talk to every week.
+There are so many lonely, older people out there who would benefit enormously from someone to talk to every week.
 Or what about a community gardening project?

 Nothing makes me happier than having good friends.
 I’m so lucky to have people in my life that I care about and who care about me.
 I often like to show my gratitude by doing something thoughtful.
 I might send a card or letter.
-Perhaps simply send a text to someone if I know they’re facing a challenging day.
+Perhaps send a text to someone if I know they’re facing a challenging day.
 It could be the smallest thing, but it will make you feel so good about yourself.
 And it’ll make your friend happy too.

 Anyway, Mike’s mother was visiting from California and had brought a gift from Emily to give to me.
 It was some beautiful chopsticks Emily had purchased in Japan but never used.
-And they came with a little note about just that, and how she thought I’d really appreciate them.
-I tell you.
-I did.
+And they came with a little note about just that, and how she thought I’d appreciate them.
+I tell you, I did.
 I was tearful.
 Just the thought that someone was thinking of me, and caring about me — it made me so happy.

 Be thoughtful to those you love and great things will happen.

-Some people like coffee, others prefer tea.
+Some people like coffee; others prefer tea.
 Some with milk, some without.
-We all have different tastes and there’s nothing wrong with that.
+We all have different tastes, and there’s nothing wrong with that.
 Equally, not everyone is going to like who we are.
 Accept this and move on.

 Whether family, friends, colleagues or acquaintances, distance yourself from negative characters and instead surround yourself with more positive souls.

 For me, I make an effort with people who are fun and easy to get along.
 The kind of people who see the lighter side to life.
 People who don’t demand a lot from me and give me energy rather than drain it.
-People who I can go without seeing for months and then easily pick up where we left off.
+People who I can go without seeing for months and then quickly pick up where we left off.